Guguskis/bananacar-notification-svc/README.md

 ## Discord commands

-There are several commands available to manage subscriptions.
-Typing any of them in Discord wil provide more
+There are several commands available to manage ride subscriptions.
+Typing any of them in Discord will provide more
 information:

 * `/rides subscriptions list`